gmsn-ita/minushalf/docs/source/introduction.rst

 Fractional correction
 =========================
 The fractional correction method is applied when different atomic orbitals have a significant influence in the composition of the band.
 To distribute half an  electron, a threshold is chosen :math:`\epsilon`, which represents the minimum value of :math:`a_{ij}` considered in the correction.
-Given these values, half an electron will be divided among the atoms, proportionally to the coefficient :math:`a_{ij}`.
+Given these values,the half an electron will be divided among the atoms, proportionally to the coefficient :math:`a_{ij}`.

 Is conduction band correction always necessary?
 ======================================================
-In many cases, the correction in the valence band already returns satisfactory and close enough to the experimental results, which rules out the need for an additional correction in the conduction band.
+In many cases, the correction in the valence band already returns satisfactory and close enough results, which rules out the need for an additional correction in the conduction band.

 Final considerations
 =============================
-After applying the correction, the optimum cut and amplitude must be found for each corrected atom to, finally, we find the final value for the gap.
+After applying the correction, the optimum cut must be found for each corrected atom to, finally, we find the final value for the gap.

 DFT -1/2 results
 *********************

-The results obtained by the application the method has the same precision [2]_ as the GW [9]_ algorithm considered the state of the art for calculating the band-gap of semiconductors.
-In addition, the computational complexity of the method is equivalent to calculating the Khon-Shan gap, which allows the technique to be applied to complex systems.
+The results obtained by the application the method have the same precision [2]_ as the GW [9]_ algorithm, considered the state of the art for calculating band gap of semiconductors.
+In addition, the computational complexity of the method is equivalent to the standard DFT approach, which allows the technique to be applied to complex systems.